Validators

 Limitations of content validation

-If you delete an explore or model or change its name, Spectacles doesn't currently return these "dangling" content errors because we can't distinguish between explores that were excluded and explores that are missing.
-(Track issue on GitHub)
+If you delete a model or change its name, Spectacles doesn't currently return these "dangling" content errors because we can no longer associate them with the project being tested.

 The Assert Validator